GoncaloCoutinho/Data-Management-Project/README.md

 ### Recipe

-*The full recipe to can be found in the recipe.json file.*
+> *The full recipe to can be found in the recipe.json file.*

 ## 6. Answering the user stories

 The cleaning data was putted into MySQL in another table called clean_books.

+> *Code can be found in the clean_database.py file.*
 Afterwards I proceeded to answer the user stories with SQL queries.

-*All the queries can be found in the answers.py file.*

 ### User stories and answers:

 - Question &#8594; As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.

-Answer:
+![top rated books by year]

 - Question &#8594; As a student I want to know which are the top 10 books that have the most text reviews so that I can study what leads to the most user engagement in books.

-Answer:

-- Question &#8594; As an historian I want to know which are the top 5 rated history books so that I can study them.

-Answer:
+![top text reviewed books]

-- Question &#8594; As a fan of Harry Potter I would like to know how much does the whole collection of Harry Potter books costs?
+- Question &#8594; As a new fan of Harry Potter I would like to know how many Harry Potter related books in english exist.

-Answer:

-### Schema completeness

-In order to complete the schema for my user cases the following columns had to be added to the dataset: year of publication, genre, non-fiction or fiction.

-using the isbn code to get genre, check author and published date: (could also get a short description) [google][google search]
+![harry potter book count]

+> *All the queries can be found in the answers.py file.*

 [//]: # (These are reference links they get stripped out when the markdown processor does its job)